How Fitness Therapy Can Help During Drug Rehab Costa Mesa CA

 Fitness therapy is defined as the use of some form of physical exercise for specific goals and outcomes that promote overall health and wellness.
 This will enable a person to progress to a greater level of independence.
 Often, fitness therapy is done within the context of a physical therapy setting.
 The express purpose being to help a person restore or improve their physical condition through a series of exercises, stretches, or workouts.

 However, fitness therapy can be a powerful tool within the context of addiction treatment centers as well.
 Combining exercise with other forms of interventions has been shown to help individuals abstain or reduce their substance usage.
-One study by the University of Denmark implemented exercise as a treatment for addiction recovery.
+One study by the University of Denmark1 implemented exercise as a treatment for addiction recovery.
 This study showed that five of 20 participants remained sober a year after the study, while ten individuals reported a decrease in their drug intake.

 The Many Benefits of Fitness Therapy During Your Stay at Drug Rehab Costa Mesa CA